When you’re inside the workshop, you will need a wide variety of tools to be accessible at all times.

 6. Black + Decker BDEJS600C Smart Select Jigsaw

-I was a bit surprised to see that the folks at Black + Decker are offering a budget jigsaw considering that their loyal customers would probably be willing to pay a premium.
+I was a bit surprised to see that the folks at Black + Decker are offering a best budget jigsaw considering that their loyal customers would probably be willing to pay a premium.
 Nonetheless, I came away impressed from my experience of working with their Smart Select Jigsaw.

 Black + Decker did not skimp on the features for this particular jigsaw.
 It can definitely be considered a modern jigsaw in terms of its feature set.